• Skip to primary navigation

 12. Solar Attic Fans

-Solar attic fans can be used to help cool your home in the summer, helping you save money on air conditioning costs.
+Solar attic fans can help cool your home in the summer, helping you save money on air conditioning costs.
 It’s solar-powered so that it doesn’t increase your electricity bill.

-The solar attic fan draws hot air out through solar panels placed on the roof, which then pushes hot air up and out through vents in your attic.
+The solar attic fan draws hot air out through solar panels placed on the roof, pushing hot air up and out through vents in your attic.

 13. Micro-hydro power for your home

 A couple of cylinders of these micro-hydro generators have turbine-type PHILICO hydros with power.
-If the system can handle up to 10 kW of electricity per year, it could support an entire household or just a smaller farm, or even a small holiday location.
+If the system can handle up to 10 kW of electricity per year, it could support an entire household, a smaller farm, or even a small holiday location.

 Run Out is a simplified solution for boosting power with micro-hydro thermic cells & battery storage.